Genealogy-valued Feller diffusion: Ultrametric measure spaces and concatenation semigroups

 The polynomials which we introduced in \eqref{e:0606131101} fit to this structure if for $\Phi = \Phi^{m,\varphi} \in \Pi$ and $h>0$ we introduce the corresponding $h$-\emph{truncated polynomial} by

 With this notation we have

-Similar identity holds for all $\Phi^{n,\varphi,g}$ with $\varphi$ which have support in $[0,2h)^{\binom n 2}$; see Theorem~1.27 in \cite{infdiv}.
+Similar identity holds for all $\Phi^{n,\varphi}$ with $\varphi$ which have support in $[0,2h)^{\binom n 2}$; see Theorem~1.27 in \cite{infdiv}.

-Using the structures $\{(\U(h)^\sqcup, \sqcup^h),T_h : h>0\}$ introduced above one can obtain the \emph{\Levy{}-Khintchine representation} of \emph{infinitely divisible} $\U$-valued random variables.
+\paragraph{Infinite divisibility} Using the structures $\{(\U(h)^\sqcup, \sqcup^h),T_h: h>0\}$ introduced above one can obtain the \emph{\Levy{}-Khintchine representation} of \emph{infinitely divisible} $\U$-valued random variables.
 Here infinite divisibility means that for all $h>0$ and $n\in \N$ the $h$-truncations can be represented as $h$-concatenations of $n$ i.i.d.\ $\U(h)^\sqcup$-valued random variables.
-This notion was introduced in \cite{infdiv}.
-According to Theorem~2.37 in that reference an infinitely divisible random ultrametric measure space $\mfU$ allows for a \Levy{}-Khintchine representation of its Laplace functional.
-More precisely, there exists a unique measure $\Lambda_\infty \in \mcM^\#(\U \setminus \{\ntree\})$, called \emph{\Levy{} measure} (also often referred to as \emph{canonical measure}) with $\int (\bar{\mfu} \wedge 1) \Lambda_\infty (\dx \mfu) < \infty$ so that for any $h \in (0,\infty)$ we have
+This notion was introduced in \cite[Section~1.5]{infdiv}.

+On a Polish space $E$, where we have defined bounded sets together with a point infinitely far away $\mathcal M^\# (E)$ denotes the set of boundedly finite measures on $E$.
+Here we will consider $E = \U\setminus \{\ntree\}$ with the point $\ntree$ infinitely far away.